RoadieHQ/roadie-backstage-plugins/plugins/backstage-plugin-github-pull-requests/README.md

 ![a list of pull requests in the GitHub Pull Requests](https://raw.githubusercontent.com/RoadieHQ/backstage-plugin-github-pull-requests/main/docs/list-of-pull-requests-and-stats-tab-view.png)

+## Notice

+If you have previously used this plugin you will be noticing some changes.
+In order to increase usability of our plugins and make testing and integration process straightforward and easy we are currently working on re-structuring and re-organising our plugins workflows and architecture.

+We have decided to gather all of our plugins repositories in one place, so it is easier to find everything you need, which will boost the usage and hopefully give better overview of everything you can achieve with Backstage.

+From now on, this plugin will be contained inside https://github.com/RoadieHQ/backstage-roadie-plugins repository, which will gather all of the plugins we, at Roadie, have worked on.

+Updated instructions could be found below:

 ## Plugin Configuration Requirements

 This plugin relies on the [GitHub Authentication Provider](https://backstage.io/docs/auth/github/provider) for its access to GitHub.

-## Plugin Setup

-1. If you have standalone app (you didn't clone this repo), then do
+## Install the plugin

 ```bash
 cd packages/app
 yarn add @roadiehq/backstage-plugin-github-pull-requests
 ```

-2. Add plugin API to your Backstage instance:
+## Add plugin API to your Backstage instance:

 ```ts
 // packages/app/src/components/catalog/EntityPage.tsx